jackyzha0/bft-json-crdt/README.md

 |10k       | n/a     | 0.085s  | n/a | 1.6s        |
 |100k      | n/a     | 11.321s | n/a | 43.0s       |
 |All (259k)| 0.61s | 110.040s  | n/a | Timeout/OOM |

+## Further Work
+This is mostly a learning/instructional project but there are a few places where performance improvements are obvious
+1. This is backed by `std::Vec` which isn't great for random insert.
+Replace with a `BTreeVec` or something that provides O(1) insert.
+2. A few Automerge optimizations that were not implemented
+  1. e.g. skipping the second `find` operation in `integrate` if sequence number is already larger